 Why We Recommend It

-DentalReviewed.com notes this brush as the best balance of gum-protective features and value for people with receding gums, and we agree.
+DentalReviewed.com notes this brush as the best balance of gum-protective features and value for people with receding gums, and we agree—at around $87 as of this writing, you get genuine smart pressure sensing without flagship pricing.

 Key Features